*CONTINUE TO CHECK BACK AS THIS POST WILL BE UPDATED REGULARLY AS MORE COMPANY ANNOUNCEMENTS ARE MADE*

 - IBM is helping local communities by making Watson Assistant to Citizens free for three months.
 It provides up-to-the-minute answers about COVID-19 symptoms and testing sites as well as the current status of schools, transportation and other public services. *Updated April 1*

 - Intel donated $1 million to the International Red Cross to support relief efforts for the coronavirus outbreak as well as more than one million protective items such as masks, gloves and other gear.
+Intel pledged an additional $50 million in a pandemic response technology initiative to combat the virus through accelerating access to technology at the point of patient care, speeding scientific research and ensuring access to online learning for students. *Updated April 7*

 - Lockheed Martin announced it will advance more than $50 million to small- and medium-sized business partners in their supply chain to ensure they have the financial means to continue to operate, sustain jobs and support the economy.
 The company will also donate $10 million to non-profit organizations involved in COVID-19 related relief and assistance, with emphasis on veterans and military families, and activated a $6.5 million employee disaster relief fund to assist Lockheed Martin employees and retirees impacted with COVID-19. *Updated on March 27*